Monmouth Town F.C.: History

 Association football was first played in Monmouth as early as February 1870.
 Regular association matches was played between Monmouth Grammar School and Troy FC (Mitchel Troy).
 By 1874, both teams had fully converted to rugby, and very rarely played association football over the next few years.
 At the beginning of the 1888/1889 season.
 Monmouth Association Football Club were formed.
 Their first match was a 6–3 win at home to Micheltroy.
 Monmouth lost their second match 5–0 away to Abergavenny AFC.
 During their third match, away to Micheltroy, one of Monmouth's players, T. T. Williams, a Monmouth Grammar School pupil, broke his leg during the match.
 The match was immediately abandoned.
 Monmouth were winning 2–1.
 Their fourth match was against a team called "Minstrels", where the Minstrels club played in costume.
 Monmouth won 5–2.
 Another match was announced at home to Abergavenny AFC, but it seems this match was not played.
 No other matches was reported during their first season.
 It seems Monmouth AFC only played 1 season, as there is no evidence to suggest that the club carried on playing after this season.
 There is evidence to suggest that an 'association club' was playing in all white at Dixton Road in the town in the year 1906.
 The Monmouth Beacon of 14 December recalls this and adds a comment about a period when football had been extinct in Monmouth.
 Indeed, research shows that Monmouth were joint champions of the Monmouth and District League in 1925–26 with Clearwell FC.

 The next honour recorded by the Town was victory on the Monmouthshire Senior Cup on the eve of war in 1940, defeating Lovell's Athletic, (aka the Toffeemen) then about to lift the Southern League West title, 3–2 at Monmouth Sportsground which is still home today.

 Nearly 20 years later, in 1958, the Town lifted the Monmouthshire Amateur Cup beating Cefn Fforest 3–0 at Pontllanfraith.
 The following season saw victories in both the Monmouthshire Senior and Monmouth Amateur cups.

 Town's only appearance in the FA Cup was a 2nd preliminary round defeat away at Llanelli on 6 October 1945.

 Silverware was scarce with wins in the Gwent Amateur Cup in 1984 and 1996 being highlights of many years gracing the fields of Newport and the Gwent Leagues with an occasional foray into the English Forest of Dean and Herefordshire leagues.

-More recently the Town were relegated to the bottom tier of the Gwent County just three years ago.
+More recently the Town were relegated to the bottom tier of the Gwent County in 2004.
 The returning Andrew Smith took up the reins and gained promotion in his first season in charge finishing runners up to Rogerstone.
 At the beginning of 2005–06 season the club adopted 'the Kingfishers' nickname and logo in homage to a peculiar legend outlined later.